 There are benefits to premature babies using pacifiers while in the hospital.
 Some of these benefits include an earlier hospital discharge and faster weight gain among tube-fed babies, in particular, due to the improved behavioral responses of sucking on a pacifier.

-Research indicates the breastfeeding rates among premature babies using pacifiers were not affected (which is a good thing!).
+Research indicates that breastfeeding rates among premature babies using pacifiers were not affected (which is a good thing!).

 The only benefit to giving your full-term baby a pacifier that I’ve encountered was published in the Academy of Pediatrics in 2012.
 The policy statement reads: